spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 To correct for flicker noise, the algorithm requires that the noise generated between one group readout and the next be isolated as much as possible from the astronomical signal.
-The step accomplishes this by creating a scene mask from a draft rate image.
+The step accomplishes this by creating a scene mask from a draft rate image and optionally fitting and removing non-noise background structures.
 The residual noise in the identified background data may then be fit in frequency space, via an FFT, or may be characterized by a median along the rows or columns, as appropriate for the detector.
 The modeled noise is then directly subtracted from each group readout.